rklos/toolhouse-backend-design-challenge/SOLUTION.md

 **Tradeoffs**: Immediate feedback, but more complex parsing + potential for intermediate invalid JS leading to flicker

 ## Multi-tenant Isolation
- - Authentication via API Gateway (OAuth/JWT)
+ - Authentication via Auth Service (OAuth/JWT)
  - Server enforces tenant scoping for every operation
  - Sandboxes labeled with tenant ID and served only to their owners